dendronhq/dendron-site/vault/dendron.topic.publish.cook.github-action.md

   git checkout -b pages
   git push -u origin HEAD
   ```
-1. Turn on github actions for the pages branch
+1. Turn on GitHub actions for the pages branch
   - your settings should look like [this](https://www.loom.com/i/5f0cbb6eb23a48e89942d76406413303)
 1. Switch back to your main branch
   ```sh